• Skip to primary navigation

 Have you ever had tomato jam?
 I highly recommend making a batch.
 I would normally make tomato jam using paste or plum tomatoes, but you can certainly make it with cherry tomatoes as well (you'll just need to cook it down longer).

-Tomato jam is a perfect accoutrement to a charcuterie and cheese board.
+Tomato jam is a perfect accouterment to a charcuterie and cheese board.
 It also makes a great sandwich spread.
 I made a big batch of tomato jam last year but did not document it for the blog.
 Another recipe to add to the list!

 Freeze Them!